CoffeeStraw/PyonFX/docs/tutorials/2-intermediate/02-shape-effects.md

 ## Conclusion

-Excellent work! :tada: You've now learned the basics of the PyonFX's shape system.
+Great job.
+You've now learned the fundamentals of PyonFX's shape system.
 You've discovered how to create geometric animations and build utility functions for reusable animation patterns.
-Your karaoke effects now include heart decorations with pulsing animations and a particle effect.
+Your karaoke effects now include heart decorations with pulsing animations and dynamic particle effects.

 You've built a solid foundation covering text segmentation, timing, positioning, theming, variations, and shape integration.
 This gives you the tools needed to create engaging karaoke effects for a variety of projects.